-We will be operating from the first-network subdirectory within your local clone of fabric-samples.
+Just as in the BYFN tutorial, we will be operating from the first-network subdirectory within your local clone of fabric-samples.
 Change into that directory now.
 You will also want to open a few extra terminals for ease of use.